tomusdrw/JIPs/JIP-6.md

 ### Required prelude

-The first mandatory line must contain the program blob being executed, including metadata.
+The first mandatory log line must contain the program blob being executed, including metadata.
 In the JAM context this will be the service's code hash preimage value.

 ```
 program {hex-encoded-program-with-metadata}